 Is your business affected by one or more of these rules?
-If so, accredited food safety certification to a GFSI-recognised scheme is one way to get your operation on track for regulatory compliance.
+If so, accredited food safety certification to a GFSI-recognized scheme is one way to get your operation on track for regulatory compliance.

 How do I comply to FSMA?

-Certification to FSMA is available as an add on module to your BRCGS audit with FoodChain ID Certification in the UK.
+Certification to FSMA (Food Safety Modernisation Act) is available as an add on module to your BRC audit with FoodChain ID Certification in the UK from 2016.

-Global Food Safety Initiative (GFSI) recognised certification programmes are based on private food safety standards, which do not represent specific country legislation.
+Global Food Safety Initiative (GFSI) recognized certification programs are based on private food safety standards, which do not represent specific country legislation.
 Rather, GFSI benchmarked standards are HACCP-based food safety management systems, which align with many of the science and risk-based requirements across FSMA rules.
-Further, GFSI-recognised certification programmes contain many requirements for ensuring that companies comply with all relevant legislation pertaining to the country of production and sale (e.g., hygiene standards, allergen labelling, product claims).
+Further, GFSI-recognized certification programs contain many requirements for ensuring that companies comply with all relevant legislation pertaining to the country of production and sale (e.g., hygiene standards, allergen labelling, product claims).

-Since publication of the final rules, many GFSI certification programme owners (CPOs) conducted independent studies to demonstrate how their standard aligned with Preventive Controls regulation.
-In general, results of the analyses demonstrated close alignment between benchmarked standards and the regulation with some CPOs developing additional modules and guidance documents to support certified companies in adapting their GFSI-recognised program to meet and exceed regulatory requirements.
+Since publication of the final rules, many GFSI certification program owners (CPOs) conducted independent studies to demonstrate how their standard aligned with Preventive Controls regulation.
+In general, results of the analyses demonstrated close alignment between benchmarked standards and the regulation with some CPOs developing additional modules and guidance documents to support certified companies in adapting their GFSI-recognized program to meet and exceed regulatory requirements.